mllrsohn/sprite-brunch/README.md

 ```

 ## Usage
-It expects the following folder structure and uses the folder name as prefix for the css variable
+It expects the following folder structure and uses the folder name as first value and the filename as the second

 ```
 images/sprites/icons